 The main objective of this stage is to fully test the vehicles, manufacturing process, and supply chain at large production scale.
 By the time a new battery breakthrough completes C/D-Sample, the technology and manufacturing process are considered fully de-risked.

-6. Start-Of-Production SOP (the real journey begins here) – meeting customer volume, cost, liability, and all other terms and conditions, and staying ahead of the competition year after year
+Meeting customer volume, cost, liability, and all other terms and conditions, and staying ahead of the competition year after year

-This is when the actual business starts;-)
+This is when the real journey and the actual business starts 😉